What is seasonal influenza?

-On the day of your appointment if you have symptoms of COVID-19 you MUST cancel or rebook.
-When you arrive for your appointment you will be asked a short series of questions to confirm that you do not have any symptoms and that you are not a close contact of a confirmed or suspected case.
+On the day of your appointment if you have symptoms of COVID-19 or any flu like symptoms you MUST cancel or rebook.
+When you arrive for your appointment, you will be asked a short series of questions to confirm that you do not have any symptoms.

-When it comes to preparing for your appointment, you should bring your own pen for any paperwork and wear appropriate clothing for a vaccination to be administered to your upper arm.
+When it comes to preparing for your appointment, you should wear appropriate clothing for a vaccination to be administered to your upper arm.

 Arrive on time

 If you arrive too early you may be asked to return closer to your allotted time.